NicoLiberato/nautilus/README.md

 The script can be run with a few simple command-line arguments to retrieve different pieces of information about the Kubernetes cluster.

+### Command-Line Arguments

+--namespace: Set the namespace to get the information.
+--cluster-info or --cluster: Print the cluster information.
+--api-versions: Print the API versions.

 ### Examples